NCI-HPCDI/cylc-workflow/cylc8-guide.md

 1. Cloning the source code of 'stream' by using the 'localhost' platform;
 2. Building the 'stream' package  by using the 'pbs' platform;
 3. Executing the 'stream' package  by using the 'pbs' platform;

+For a Cylc8 suite, you only need these two platforms, i.e. "localhost" for background jobs, and "pbs" to submit jobs to the HPC queue system.

 ## Step 6: execute the test suite u-cz535